wmira/nosql-jdbc/README.md

 ```

 ## Todo
-More Unit Tests
+1. More Unit Tests
-More Docs
+2. More Docs
-Updates
+3. Document updates